Do Professionals Get Better Mortgage Rates?

 Access

 Private banks, bespoke lender channels, and large-loan underwriting teams operate differently from standard residential.
-For borrowing above £1m, or income that doesn’t sit neatly in standard models, these routes matter more than any named-profession product.
+For borrowing above £1m, these routes matter more than any named-profession product.

 Where are the LTI multiples actually set?